Abnormal Condition Of Horny Tissue

 6. Keratosis Pilaris:

 Keratosis pilaris is a common, benign skin condition characterized by small, rough bumps on the skin, often on the arms, thighs, and cheeks.
-It’s caused by a buildup of keratin that plugs hair follicles.
 While primarily a cosmetic concern, it can be itchy and uncomfortable.
+In real terms, it’s caused by a buildup of keratin that plugs hair follicles.
 It's often associated with dry skin and is more prevalent in individuals with atopic dermatitis or ichthyosis.

 Symptoms include: